 Bed linen and towels

 Normally available but there may be a supplement.
 This is specified in each apartment description.
 When bed linen is supplied, beds are not normally made on arrival, unless otherwise specified (at certain residences this is available at an additional supplement).
-When not included in the price and payable locally, bed linen and towels must be requested at time of booking or no later than 3 weeks prior to departure.
+When not included in the price and payable locally, bed linen and towels must be requested at the time of booking or no later than 3 weeks prior to departure.

 In all apartments and even those in our 4-star luxury selection, the living areas are generally designed to be used as additional sleeping areas.
 As a result, there is likely to be a maximum of one or two sofas in even the largest apartments and these will be convertible sofa beds rather than the types of sofas you would usually have at home.
 Often apartments on the higher floors have rooms in the eaves with low-ceiling height in part of the room and therefore restricted headroom.
 Please note that a French regulation states that children under 6 years of age should not sleep on the top bunk beds.